 MobSocNet messages may not be directly deliverable over connectionless bearers such as WAP Push over SMS (limited to about 512 bytes) or SIP Push via the SIP MESSAGE method (limited to about 1300 bytes), as compared to WAP Push over HTTP or SIP Push via the INVITE/MSRP method (both of which support essentially unlimited content size).
 The alternative to direct delivery is “indirect delivery”, which involves the delivery of a Push notification message carrying a content location URL, from which the client retrieves the response.

-When using PAP for direct MobSocNet messages delivery, the MSN Server SHALL submit the MobSocNet messages using the MIME content type “application/json”, and MAY support various target client address schemes, e.g. PLMN, USER, SIP URI, IP address, etc.
+When using PAP for direct MobSocNet messages delivery, the MSN Server SHALL submit the MobSocNet messages using the MIME content type “application/json”, and SHALL support at least the “URI” target client address scheme defined in [OMAPUSH-PPG] to identify users according to section 9.1.1.1.
+Additional target address schemes ( e.g. PLMN, USER) MAY further be supported.

-Editor’s note: There may be the need to restrict the address scheme to the ones supported by MobSocNet, or to the specific targeted identity of the destination user.

 When directly delivering MobSocNet messages via Push-OTA, the MSN Server SHALL send the MobSocNet message encapsulated into a “message/vnd.oma.push” media type as described in [OMAPUSH-MSG].

 To deliver MSN-5 messages indirectly, the MSN Server SHALL use the ServiceLoading (SL) [OMAPUSH-SL] content type, via either PAP or Push-OTA as applicable, and include a URL from which the MSN Client can retrieve the actual MobSocNet message.
 MSN Clients SHALL support indirect delivery of MobSocNet messages, triggered by reception of ServiceLoading notifications.